REBECCA ROBERTS, HOST:

 PALAHNIUK: Maddy is the child of two very famous people, a movie star and a kind of Internet billionaire whiz kid, and she is the result of all of the different phases of their lives that they thought would save them.
 And so she is the product of former hippies, former beatniks, former Scientologists, former Reaganites, former everything, and now she's dead.

 ROBERTS: You know, you are so often identified with generation X, especially after "Fight Club" came out and it was hailed as sort of the voice of gen X, and I assume you'd grow weary of that comparison.
-That, you know, you'd hope your work transcends generations.
+You know, you'd hope your work transcends generations.
 But you seem to really own gen X in this book.
 I mean, you make all these "Breakfast Club" and Judy Blume references.

 PALAHNIUK: "Breakfast Club," Judy Blume, but also Dante's "Inferno" and Jonathan Swift, and more and more, it will be Charles Darwin and "The Voyage of the Beagle."